thiriob/SpreadDaWay/README.md

 Spread Da Wae
 =
-You're peacefully playing VRchat when a strange red ugandan knuckle assault you.
-Not long after you've became their queen and are trying to contamine everyone.
+You're peacefully playing VRchat when a strange red uganda knuckle assault you.
+Not long after, you become their queen and try to convert everyone.

 Entry for **Global Game Jam 2018**